Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Disruptive Energy Technologies.md

 - **Rife Machines**: Originally focused on frequency-based medical treatments, Rife’s work hinted at the broader potential of resonance for energy systems.
 - **Frequency Resonance**: His research suggested that precise frequencies could interact with matter and energy in transformative ways.
+- **Suppression**: Rife’s lab was destroyed, and his equipment confiscated by authorities.

 **Why Disruptive:**
 Though primarily medical, Rife's resonance principles could apply to alternative energy extraction methods.